godotengine/godot-docs/tutorials/editor/upgrading_to_godot_4.rst

 Advantages of upgrading
 ^^^^^^^^^^^^^^^^^^^^^^^

-Along with the new features present in 4.0, upgrading gives the following advantages:
+Along with the
+`new features present in 4.0 <https://github.com/godotengine/godot/blob/master/CHANGELOG.md>`__,
+upgrading gives the following advantages:

 - Many bugs are fixed in 4.0, but cannot be resolved in 3.x for various reasons (such as graphics API differences or backwards compatibility).